 Both the Timeout market and the Mercado da Ribeira are housed in the beautiful Mercado da Ribeira, an Arabic inspired covered market, which dates from the 1930s.

 The Ribeira das Naus is the newly constructed beach front and promenade of the Tejo estuary between Cais do Sodre and the Praça do Comércio.
 This rejuvenated area comprises of a stepped waterfront (ideal and popular for sunbathing) and a grassed area behind the promenade.
 The Ribeira das Naus is rapidly becoming a popular place for Lisbon’s residents to come and relax, as the inner city has few open green areas.

-By day the Praça de São Paulo is a quiet, non-touristy plaza but at night becomes the focal point for socialising and drinking before people move onto the clubs of Pink Street.
+By day the Praça de São Paulo is a quiet, non-touristy plaza but at night it becomes the focal point for socialising and drinking before people move onto the clubs of Pink Street.

-Hidden beneath the arches of the Pink street is Lisbon’s coolest live music venue, Musicbox.
+Hidden beneath the arches of the Pink Street is Lisbon’s coolest live music venue, Musicbox.
 The small venue has a diverse selection of bands playing and then DJ music until the sun rises.
-To see their listings visit their website:
+To see their listings, visit their website: